-The transmitter power output shall be within the limits of 35 to 39 dBm measured into a 50-Ohm load.
-This power output shall be maintained during 24-hour operation at any temperature throughout the specified operating temperature range.
+For all beacon types other than ELT(DT), The the transmitter power output shall be within the limits of 35 to 39 dBm measured into a 50-Ohm load.
+This power output shall be maintained during the minimum operating lifetime of 24 hours 24-hour operation (or for a longer period, as specified by National Administrations, or by International Organisations, or as declared by the beacon manufacturer, if it is different from 24 hours), at any temperature throughout the specified operating temperature range.
 Power output rise time shall be less than 5 ms measured between the 10% and 90% power points.
 The power output is assumed to rise linearly from zero and therefore must be zero prior to about 0.6 ms before the beginning of the rise time measurement; if it is not zero, the maximum acceptable level is -10 dBm.

 For ELT(DT)s, the transmitter power output shall be within the limits of 36 dBm to 39 dBm measured into a 50-Ohm load.
-This power output shall be maintained during 20-hour operation at any temperature throughout the specified operating temperature range.
+This power output shall be maintained during the minimum duration of continuous operation operating lifetime of 20-hour 370-minutes operation (or for a longer period, as specified by National Administrations or by International Organisations, or as declared by the beacon manufacturer, if it is different from 370 minutes), at any temperature throughout the specified operating temperature range.
 Power output rise time shall be less than 2 ms measured between the 10% and 90% power points.
 The power output is assumed to rise linearly from zero and therefore must be zero prior to about 0.6 ms before the beginning of the rise time measurement; if it is not zero, the maximum acceptable level is -10 dBm.